 What Common Mistakes Affect the Manitoba Income Tax Estimate?

-3 common errors can distort the output of the Manitoba tax calculator: confusing different tax rate types, overlooking the pause in indexation, and incorrectly treating non-employment income as salary.
+Two common errors can distort the output of the MB tax calculator: confusing different tax rate types and incorrectly treating non-employment income as salary.
 Each of these mistakes is straightforward to fix once identified.

-The following 3 mistakes can lead to inaccurate results when using the Manitoba income tax calculator:
+The following 2 mistakes can lead to inaccurate results when using the MB income tax calculator:

 Mixing Marginal and Average Tax Rates